sigirelink/RELink/README.md

-# RELink
-A Research Framework and Test Collection for Entity-Relationship Retrieval.
+# A Research Framework and Test Collection for Entity-Relationship Retrieval